maennchen/ZipStream-PHP/README.md

 ## Known issue

 The native Mac OS archive extraction tool might not open archives in some conditions.
 A workaround is to disable the Zip64 feature with the option `$opt->setEnableZip64(false)`.
 This limits the archive to 4 Gb and 64k files but will allow Mac OS users to open them without issue.
 See #116.

+The linux `unzip` utility might not handle properly unicode characters.
+It is recommended to extract with another tool like [7-zip](https://www.7-zip.org/).
+See #146.

 ## Upgrade to version 2.0.0